apt142/backstage/README.md

 ./run manage migrate
 ```

-Next, you'll need to new super user.
+If you want to visit the admin pages, you'll need to new super user.
+So, run this.
 ```
 ./run manage createsuperuser
 ```